 Use the Names & Subjects tab to add names as creator or subject, and to add topical subject terms to any component level of a digital object record.
-See Chapter 10 for instructions.
+See Chapters 11 and 12 for instructions.

-The Notes, etc. Tab
+The Notes Tab

-The Notes, etc. tab provides 30 notes that can be added at any component level of a digital object record.
-They are the same basic notes available to resource and resource component records.
-See Chapter 8 for definitions of the notes.
+The Notes tab provides 20 notes that can be added at any component level of a digital object record.
+They are the same basic notes available to resource and resource component records, but do not include the structured data elements, like bibliography, that are available in resource and resource component records.
+See Chapter 9 for definitions of the notes.